BOSTONE069/BOSTONE069/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on C programming Language
+- 🔭 I’m currently working on C programming Language and Python
 - 🌱 I’m currently learning Software Engineering
 - 👯 I’m looking to collaborate on the different Software Engineering projects
 - 🤔 I’m looking for help with Software Engineering